code-monet/sim-gamer-kit/docs/hardware_guides/issues.md

 missing in game settings.
 Force feedback may be missing in some other games.
 `IndirectInput` is needed to fix this.

+> vJoy is also detected in-game by some games as a joystick.

 ## Force Feedback causes game crash

-Games can crash for many reason, but this particular crash happens specifically when a FFB device is plugged in, or FFB effects are enabled.
+Games can crash for many reasons, but this particular crash happens specifically when a FFB device is plugged in, or FFB effects are enabled.
 `FFFSake` with `Reducer` engine should fix this, unless the actual problem is something else.